DD(1P) - phpMan

 following operands shall be supported:

-Specify the input pathname; the default is standard input.
+if=file Specify the input pathname; the default is standard input.

-which dd seeks, but no other portion of the output file shall be
+output file over which dd seeks, but no other portion of the

-preserved.
-(If the size of the seek plus the size of the input
+output file shall be preserved.
+(If the size of the seek plus

-file is less than the previous size of the output file, the out-
+the size of the input file is less than the previous size of

-put file shall be shortened by the copy.)
+the output file, the output file shall be shortened by the

-Specify the input block size, in bytes, by expr (default is
+ibs=expr Specify the input block size, in bytes, by expr (default is

 512).

-Specify the output block size, in bytes, by expr (default is
+obs=expr Specify the output block size, in bytes, by expr (default is

 512).

-conv= operand is specified with a value of ascii, ebcdic, or ibm.
-For a
+fied if the conv= operand is specified with a value of ascii,

-conv= operand with an ascii value, the input is handled as described
+ebcdic, or ibm.
+For a conv= operand with an ascii value, the

-for the unblock value, except that characters are converted to ASCII
+that characters are converted to ASCII before any trailing

-before any trailing <space>s are deleted.
+<space> characters are deleted.
 For conv= operands with

-ebcdic or ibm values, the input is handled as described for the block
+ebcdic or ibm values, the input is handled as described for

-value except that the characters are converted to EBCDIC or IBM EBCDIC,
+the block value except that the characters are converted to

-respectively, after any trailing <space>s are added.
+EBCDIC or IBM EBCDIC, respectively, after any trailing

 skip=n Skip n input blocks (using the specified input block size)

-seek=n Skip n blocks (using the specified output block size) from the
+seek=n Skip n blocks (using the specified output block size) from

-Copy only n input blocks.
+count=n Copy only n input blocks.

 conv=value[,value ...]

-Where values are comma-separated symbols from the following
+Where values are <comma>-separated symbols from the following

 list:

-Convert ASCII to a different EBCDIC set; see ASCII to IBM EBCDIC
+ibm Convert ASCII to a different EBCDIC set; see Table

 The ascii, ebcdic, and ibm values are mutually-exclusive.

-file-terminated variable-length records independent of the input
+records independent of the input block boundaries.

-be appended to lines that are shorter than their conversion
+<space> characters shall be appended to lines that

-block size to fill the block.
-Lines that are longer than the
+the block.
+Lines that are longer than the conversion

-conversion block size shall be truncated to the largest number
+block size shall be truncated to the largest number

-of characters that fit into that size; the number of truncated
+of characters that fit into that size; the number of

 The block and unblock values are mutually-exclusive.

-Convert fixed-length records to variable length.
-Read a number
+unblock Convert fixed-length records to variable length.

-of bytes equal to the conversion block size (or the number of
+Read a number of bytes equal to the conversion block

-bytes remaining in the input, if less than the conversion block
+if less than the conversion block size), delete all

-size), delete all trailing <space>s, and append a <newline>.
+trailing <space> characters, and append a <newline>.

-tolower to the corresponding lowercase character.
-Characters
+keyword tolower to the corresponding lowercase char-

-for which no mapping is specified shall not be modified by this
+shall not be modified by this conversion.

 The lcase and ucase symbols are mutually-exclusive.